j19sch/testcraftcamp/index.md

 ---

-## What is Test Craft Camp?
+## What is TestCraftCamp?
-Test Craft Camp is an unconference.
+TestCraftCamp is an unconference.
 It's a participant-driven meeting for and by people with an interest in software testing.
 The organizers provide a basic structure; the rest is up to all of us, the participants.

 ### When is it?